zesinger/libserum/README.md

 # libserum
 This is a cross-platform library for decoding Serum files, a colorization format for pinball ROMs.
+Thanks to Markus Kalkbrenner for all the Github stuff I am not versed with.

 ## Usage ingame